What are the differences between electric car chargers and plugs?

 Using a charge point or rapid charger

 To use a public charger, you’ll need a way to pay.
-That’ll mean either an app, contactless card or a plastic tag using Radio Frequency Identification (RFID), depending on what network the charger is on.
+That’ll mean either an app, contactless card or a plastic tag known as a Radio Frequency Identification (RFID), depending on what network the charger is on.
 The key is to plan ahead – check your route and see where you’ll find chargers.

 You’ll find it much less hassle to download the right apps and create accounts while you’re at home.
 That hassle will start to disappear, though.

-The motorway rapid charger network, for example, is being completely replaced and they’ll all take contactless before long.
-Most new rapid chargers and many older ones already do this.
+The motorway rapid charger network, for example, is being replaced and all new chargers have to accept contactless payment.